Experiential marketing has been around for a long time…

 This technique proved the most engaging form of experiential marketing so far, especially as to could be done for relatively low cost – perfect for SMEs and individuals.

 However, if you had money to spend then you could amalgamate all the previous strategies and undergo a travelling tour to engage consumers all over the country whilst acquiring important exposure in the press.
-Touring marketing activities became much more commonplace and budgets expanded to make them ever more interesting and unique.
+Touring marketing activities became much more commonplace and budgets exploded to make them ever more interesting and unique.

 Once social media came online, these activities exploded, exposing brands to all corners of the globe.
 You no longer had to be personally present at any event or even in the country, viral marketing globalised experiential marketing and opened up a whole new opportunity for brands to interact with potential consumers.